 - Your spa pillows need to be rinsed periodically to remove any chemical residue.
-This should help to eliminate pillows becoming stiff and discolored. - If the swim spa will not be used for a period of time, the pillows should be removed to extend their useful life.
+This should help to eliminate pillows becoming stiff and discolored. - If spa is not to be used for a period of time, pillows should be removed.
+Pillow life will be extended.